michel1991/ocp-java-11/advancedDesign/README.md

 While additional resources can be created or declared in a try-with-resources statement, none are required to be closed by a finally block.
 Option G is also incorrect.
 The implicit or hidden finally block created by the JVM when a try-with-resources statement is declared is executed first, followed by any programmer-defined finally block.

-# Which statements about effectively final variables are true?
-(Choose all that apply.)
-A. The value of an effectively final variable is not modified after it is set.
-B. A lambda expression can reference effectively final variables.
-C. A lambda expression can reference final variables.
-D. If the final modifier is added, the code still compiles.
-E. Instance variables can be effectively final.
-F. Static variables can be effectively final.

-Effectively final refers to local variables whose value is not changed after it is set.
-For this reason, option A is correct, and options E and F are incorrect.
-Options B and C are correct, as lambda expressions can access final and effectively final variables.
-Option D is also correct and is a common test for effectively final variables.